 When you have an institution as large as the Catholic Church, you will magnetically attract power-grabbers & money-grabbers.
 Such persons have no conscience.
 In as much, the Number One person who wants to takeover the Catholic Church, and use it for his own purposes, is Satan.

-Well, during the Protestant Usurpation, a lot of Catholic Church was literally stolen.
+Well, during the Protestant Usurpation, a lot of Catholic Churches were literally stolen.
 Meanwhile, Lutheranism was imposed up entire nations by writ ... decree ... law.
-Henry VIII imposed his will the same dictatorial way.
+Henry VIII imposed his will in the same dictatorial way.
 Allowing freedom of thought was NOT on the Protestant Installer's things-to-do-list.

 Iceland, Scandinavia, and Lapland